Blog

 How to price your coworking products

-One way to set the cost of your coworking products is to work backwards from your total operating costs and desired profit.
+One of the best ways to set the cost of your coworking products is to work backwards from your total operating costs and desired profit.

 Going back to our earlier example, if it costs Rob $15,000/mo to run his coworking space and he wants to make at least $10,000/mo in profit to start, then he will have to price his coworking space so that it generates at least $25,000/mo.